Restaurants in the Trois Vallées – Updated 2019

 La Bouitte***, Saint Marcel (!) +33 4 79 08 96 77

 Definitely the best restaurant in the Trois Vallées.
-This family restaurant has recently gained its third Michelin star which means it is well worth a special journey.
-The father and son chefs produce interesting Savoyard dishes inspired by their travels around the world.
-We recommend taking one of their personalised menus as à la carte is very pricey – they present you with a list of ingredients at the start and you can state your preferences.
-The menu “3 Surprises” is copious, with numerous pre-courses, and the cheese trolley is spectacular.
-The restaurant is accessible via a lovely off-piste descent or they will fetch you in Les Menuires or St Martin-de-Belleville.
+This family restaurant has 3 Michelin stars which means it is well worth a special journey.
+The father and son chefs produce Savoyard dishes with a gastronomic take.
+There is a choice of “Menus Suprises” where they present you with a list of ingredients at the start and you can state your preferences.
+The “3 Surprises” are copious, with numerous pre-courses, and the cheese trolley is spectacular.
+The restaurant is accessible via a lovely off-piste descent, narrow path or they will fetch you in Les Menuires or St. Martin-de-Belleville.

 Chez Pépé Nicholas, Les Menuires (!) +33 6 09 45 28 35

-A firm favourite, this chalet-style restaurant is slightly off-piste from Les Menuires.
+A firm favourite, this chalet-style restaurant near Les Menuires.
 All the produce is locally sourced from their farm and they have a little shop for those who want to take a taste of Savoie home.
 Great for sunny days on a terrace or for chillier days inside.
 For the more adventurous you can cut off piste directly to the restaurant just above Les Menuires but you can also access it from the La Chasse piste.

 Favourites: Cold cuts platter, Fondue, Pot au Feu